Hometown: Chicago, IL

 Current Employer: United States Army

 In early 2017, Lynn Jones received a call from his branch manager recommending that he apply for a master's degree program at William & Mary through the Major General James Wright (MGJW) fellowship program, a partnership between the business school's full-time MBA program and the U.S. Army Training and Doctrine Command (TRADOC).
-At the time, Lynn and his family were stationed at Fort Bliss, Texas.
-He had never heard of William & Mary, but his interest was piqued.
+At the time, Lynn and his family were stationed at Fort Bliss, Texas. he had never heard of William & Mary, but his interest was piqued.

 "I asked all of the questions.
 I asked my wife if she would support me.
-I applied and then eight months later I heard back that I had made it through the first two gates," he says.
-"I didn't think much of it and then finally I got the email saying I was accepted into the program."
+I applied, and then eight months later, I heard back that I had made it through the first two gates," he says.
+"I didn't think much of it, and then finally, I got the email saying I was accepted into the program."

 Though he describes the MGJW fellowship as intense, Lynn sees the value that an MBA can bring to the operational Army.

 "Everything that we learn in the military can be applied to the civilian sector.
-But sometimes some of the stuff that we think we learn in the civilian sector can't be applied to the military, so this program helps bridge that gap," he explains.
+But sometimes some of the stuff that we think we learn in the civilian sector can't be applied to the military, so this program helps bridge the gap," he explains.